6mb-Systems/sg-website/README.md

 ## Sanity CMS Setup

 The Education section is powered by Sanity CMS.
-Schema definitions are provided in `lib/sanity/schemas.ts`.
+Document schemas live in `sanity/schemaTypes/` and are wired in `sanity.config.ts`.

 ### Content Types